 This module is designed to introduce students to both major developments in medical thought and practice AND the main methodological approaches and debates used within the field of the history of medicine.
 It covers the early modern period to the twenty-first century, and invites the students to think comparatively about medicine across space and time and includes sessions on Britain, Europe and global medicine and health.
 The module focuses on the evolution of ideas, language and technologies within medicine, the reception of these new approaches and lay responses to them, the structure of medical practice, and the scientific, social, and cultural context of medical intervention.
 Students are encouraged to situate medical practice in a broad historical and theoretical context, and to frame discussions in seminars through reading a series of seminal texts in the field.
 It also provides the opportunity to explore sources available to the historian of medicine (e.g. medical texts, practice and case records, diaries, public health reports and health propaganda, and visual sources: art, architecture, film and photography).
 The module is team-taught, drawing on the full range of expertise and approaches encompassed by the Centre for the History of Medicine.

 Weekly seminar attendance is compulsory.
 The webpages linked below offer a brief introduction to each topic, and questions to be addressed.
 You should consider these questions (and formulate your own) when you read the core reading in advance of the seminars and be prepared to offer your opinion.
-You are also required to attend the CHM seminars which also take place on Tuesday (4-6pm) within the Department Seminar Series.
-For further details, see the CHM website.
+You are also required to attend the CHM research seminars which this year will take place virtually on Wednesdays (4-6pm) within the Department Seminar Series.
+For further details, see the CHM and History Department websites.

 Week 10: Mental Health (Mathew Thomson)